Marcel5751/marcel5751.github.io/_posts/2021-07-08-windows-update-vbox.md

 Also delete all files starting with `VBox` in `C:\Windows\System32\drivers`.
 I am not 100% sure it is nessesary to remove the Guest Additions but I did so anyway.

+Some deletions also need to be made in the Registry, [as described here](https://dottech.org/101997/how-to-uninstall-virtualbox-drivers-on-windows/).

 ![Finally, the update continues](/public/2021-07-08-windows-update-vbox/vb_win_update.PNG)